 As the summer peaks, I like to visit the local demonstration gardens to see how well the plants and vegetables performed in this area.
 Demonstration gardens are a great way to learn what works in the Washington DC metro area and how to manage our local issues, such as deer and rabbits.
-The gardens are open to the public, every day, from dawn to dusk, free.
 Each county that has a Master Gardener program usually has at least one demonstration garden, managed by the volunteer Master Gardeners.
 To find such a garden, call your local county Master Gardener program representative (your local extension agent).
 Some have several to showcase various environmental conditions and some use the garden as a place to teach or host workshops.

-The Master Gardeners of Northern Virginia (Arlington and Alexandria) have five demonstration gardens:
+The Master Gardeners of Northern Virginia (Arlington and Alexandria) have seven demonstration gardens:

 - Glencarlyn Library Community Gardens, corner of S. Third and S. Kensington Streets, off Carlin Springs Road, Arlington

 - Master Gardener Tribute Bench and Garden at Fairlington Community Center

 - Organic Vegetable Garden, Potomac Overlook Regional Park, Marcy Road, Arlington